Nintendo: Hong Kong

 In Hong Kong, a third-party franchisee operates several Nintendo Switch-focused retail stores under the name of NSEW.
 The first store opened in March 2020 in Sham Shui Po.
 Two additional stores later opened, alongside a temporary pop-up store in the Hong Kong International Airport.

 Another Nintendo Switch-focused store, Assemble, is located in Wan Chai.
 This store opened on 14 November 2024.
 This store features a dedicated section to third-party developer and publisher Cygames.

 Israel

-In June 2019, Nintendo's official Israeli distributor TorGaming Ltd. opened the second brick-and-morter Nintendo retail store in the world, entitled Nintendo Israel, at Dizengoff Center in Tel Aviv.
+In June 2019, Nintendo's official Israeli distributor TorGaming Ltd. opened the second brick-and-mortar Nintendo retail store in the world, entitled Nintendo Israel, at Dizengoff Center in Tel Aviv.
 The store was Dizengoff Center's second largest launch.

 Japan

-On 1 February 2019, Nintendo announced that it would open Nintendo Tokyo as a facility at the then-under-construction Shibuya Parco department store in the Fall of that year, being their first self-managed store in the country.
+On 1 February 2019, Nintendo announced that it would open Nintendo Tokyo as a facility at the then-under-construction Shibuya Parco department store in the Fall of that year, being its first self-managed store in the country.
 The store opened with the complex on 22 November 2019.

 Since Nintendo Tokyo's opening, two additional Nintendo stores have opened in Japan.
 Nintendo Osaka opened on 11 November 2022, located on the thirteenth floor of the Daimaru Umeda department store in Kita-ku, as a store-within-a-store.
 Nintendo Kyoto, located within the Takashimaya Department Store building in Kyoto, opened on 17 October 2023.